-Caroline Loew, Ph.D. will serve as our chief executive officer upon completion of the separation.
-Dr. Loew served as the president and chief executive officer of Glympse Bio ("Glympse") from November 2018 to August 2022 and as a strategic advisor to Glympse from August 2022 to October 2022.
-Prior to Glympse, Dr. Loew was vice president, head of R&D strategy and planning at Bristol-Myers Squibb from December 2015 to October 2018, where she led portfolio strategy and operations.
+Caroline Loew, Ph.D. has served as a member of our board of directors since August 2023 and will serve as our chief executive officer upon completion of the separation.
+Dr. Loew served as the president and chief executive officer of Glympse Bio, Inc. ("Glympse"), a privately held biotechnology company, from November 2018 to August 2022 and as a strategic advisor to Glympse from August 2022 to October 2022.
+Prior to Glympse, Dr. Loew was vice president, head of research and development strategy and planning at Bristol-Myers Squibb Company ("BMS"), a publicly traded multinational pharmaceutical company, from December 2015 to October 2018, where she led portfolio strategy and operations.
 Dr. Loew earned her Ph.D. in Organic Chemistry and B.Sc. in Chemistry from Imperial College London.
 We believe that Dr. Loew is qualified to serve as our chief executive officer and as a member of our board of directors because of her extensive scientific and industry knowledge with respect to the biotechnology and pharmaceutical industries.